-- Letting agent fees and management fees
+- letting agent fees and property management fees

-- Accountant's fees
+- accountant’s fees

 You can sometimes control the time of the year your property is expected to be vacant, which has a significant implication on your rental income, by as much as 30%.